hytechclub/cs-101/WhileLoops/FactorialFollowAlong.md

 ```

 ### While Loop Body
-Now, we need to do the math funtion!
+Now, we need to do the math function!
 Start with brackets and then add the arithmetic statement that we learned last week to multiply the variable by a number and assign the result to the variable.

 We also need to decrement the counter to keep the loop going.
 We do this with `i--;`.